Last updated 21 February 2020.

 A one way bus ticket is €1.40 or a full day pass is €3.50

-So there concludes my guide to Palermo!
+So there concludes my monster list of things to do in Palermo!
 I hope that this information helped you in planning your trip to Palermo, and if I missed anything then please let me know in the comments section below!

 If you enjoyed this article then please pin it using the buttons below so that other people can find it – thanks!